Skip to main content

 Illinois State is a foam free campus.
 We highly discourage the sale, procurement or distribution of packaging foam or expanded polystyrene (EPS) in food containers and packaging materials.

 The responsibility for complying rests with the individual departments, faculty, staff, students, and suppliers.
-Contracted suppliers should not sell, give or deliver Styrofoam food service product to the campus.
+Contracted suppliers should not sell, give, or deliver Styrofoam food service product to the campus.

 Recycling